Brewing Black Tea with Milk: Do You Add It First or Last?

 Brewing Black Tea with Milk

-• Boba Tea (Bubble Tea) – Cold milk tea with chewy tapioca pearls from Taiwan.
+• Boba Tea (Taiwan): Sweetened cold milk tea served with chewy tapioca pearls.

-• Hong Kong-Style Milk Tea – Strong black tea mixed with evaporated or condensed milk.
+• Hong Kong-Style Milk Tea: Strong tea mixed with condensed or evaporated milk.

-• London Fog – Earl Grey tea, steamed milk, and a hint of vanilla.
+• London Fog (Canada): Earl Grey tea, steamed milk, and vanilla.

-• Builder’s Tea – Classic British strong black tea with milk and sugar.
+• Builder’s Tea (UK): A no-nonsense strong brew with milk and sugar.

-• Teh Tarik – “Pulled tea” from Southeast Asia made with condensed milk, poured back and forth to get a frothy finish.
+• Teh Tarik (Malaysia/Singapore): “Pulled tea” made with condensed milk, poured dramatically between cups for a frothy finish.

 Is It Healthy to Add Milk to Tea?